 SBA Related-If the SBA establishes that a loss on an SBA guaranteed loan is attributable to significant technical deficiencies in the manner in which the loan was originated, funded or serviced under the PPP or the SBA 7(a) Small Business Loan Program, the SBA may seek recovery of the principal loss related to the deficiency from the Company.
-As of June 30, 2022, the Company serviced an aggregate of \$265.5 million of the guaranteed portion of SBA 7(a) loans.
+As of September 30, 2022, \$261.8 million of the guaranteed portion of the Company's SBA 7(a) loans were serviced by the Company.
 With respect to the guaranteed portion of SBA loans that have been sold, the SBA will first honor its guarantee and then seek compensation from the Company in the event that a loss is deemed to be attributable to technical deficiencies.
 Based on historical experience, the Company does not expect that this contingency is probable to be asserted.
 However, if asserted, it could have a material adverse effect on the Company's business, financial condition, results of operations, cash flow or the Company's ability to satisfy its debt service obligations or to maintain its level of distributions on Common Stock or Preferred Stock.